net-daemon/docs/docs/v3/started/development.md

 ### Compiled assemblies and configurations

-Use `dotnet publish -c Release -o [your output directory]` and copy all content from `[your output directory]` to `/config/netdaemon3` if you are using add-on, or the destination folder you chose in the other hosting options.
+Use `dotnet publish -c Release -o [your output directory]` and copy all content from `[your output directory]` to `/config/netdaemon4` if you are using add-on, or the destination folder you chose in the other hosting options.

 See [installation docs](v3\started\installation.md) for how to configure different hosting options.

 ### Source files and configurations

-Copy the content from the `apps` folder to to `/config/netdaemon3` if you are using add-on, or the destination folder you chose in the other hosting options. **Do not copy project files.
+Copy the content from the `apps` folder to to `/config/netdaemon4` if you are using add-on (note that you might have changed the destination in add-on config), or the destination folder you chose in the other hosting options. **Do not copy project files.
 Only copy the contents under the `apps` folder!**

 See [installation docs](v3\started\installation.md) for how to configure different hosting options.